Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 Amount of PPG received per pupil £1,300

 - Individualised support for KS1 pupils from a trained teacher to focus on specific needs.
-Generally this focused on key skills – Reading, Writing and Maths – and enabled children to make good and better progress.
+This intervention focused on key skills – Reading, Writing and Maths.

-- Other identified personal, social and emotional needs were also addressed by small group work, social skills groups and 1:1 mentoring.
+- Other identified personal, social and emotional needs were also addressed by small group work, social skills groups and 1:1 mentoring from the Learning Mentor.
 This supported children with their confidence and helped them to develop a positive attitude to their work and their peers.

 Measuring the impact of PPG spending on outcomes

-All of the Reception children made expected or better progress, and the vast majority met ARE in all Areas of Learning.
+- All of the Year 1 children entitled to PPG made expected or better progress, and 100% met ARE in all Areas of Learning.

-- The Governing Body ensured that there was an annual statement to parents on how the Pupil Premium funding had been used.
-This task was carried out within the requirements published by the Department for Education.
+- The Governing Body will ensure that there is an annual statement to parents on how the Pupil Premium funding has been used.
+This task will be carried out within the requirements published by the Department for Education.